This rhubarb and tequila cocktail, made with a rhubarb-blood orange syrup and silver tequila, is perfect for hot summer nights.

 - Makes 1

 - For the cocktail

-- 1. Place the rhubarb and sugar in a deep-sided pot over medium heat and bring to a very gentle boil.
+Place the rhubarb and sugar in a deep-sided pot over medium heat and bring to a very gentle boil.
 Reduce the heat to low and simmer the mixture ever so gently for about 50 minutes.
 The rhubarb will exude its juices and although some of them will evaporate, you don’t want the juice to evaporate completely.

 Strain the juice through a fine sieve.
-(It may seem more of a syrup than a juice, and you may need to press on the solids with the back of a spoon to release all the moisture from the rhubarb.
+It may seem more of a syrup than a juice, and you may need to press on the solids with the back of a spoon to release all the moisture from the rhubarb.
 That’s perfectly okay.

-- 5. In another glass or a cocktail shaker, mix together the rhubarb syrup and the tequila.
+In another glass or a cocktail shaker, mix together the rhubarb syrup and the tequila.

 Fill the sugar-rimmed glass with ice, pour in the cocktail, and drop the orange slice on top.
 You know what to do from here.
 Originally published July 23, 2011.